Monatric/odin-chess/README.md

 - I've also realized pretty late how comments per method as part of its documentation are very valuable.
 Since I worked on this project while doing my college, I've gradually forgotten the purposes of some of my methods, despite having a clear well-written name.
 - Perhaps drawing an actual flowchart for different classes and interactions would've helped for visualizing the project.
 Although in a sense this visualization is pretty difficult since there were a lot of factors I did not anticipate which caused multiple refactoring rabbit holes.
 - There's still a lot of refactoring opportunities I can dive in here.
 But I'll probably leave this for now.

+## Future improvements to be made

+### Computer Player
+- Even a basic one seems easy to implement; just one that picks a random legal move.

+### User Interface
+- Colored board squares.
+This seems quite complicated to do so, although it is interesting to learn about.
+Background-less squares worked for me so I didn't bother with it that much.
+- Improve invalid move feedback.
+The message only prints either "invalid move" or "king is in check.".
+Could make use more of specific errors, like "invalid coordinates" or "piece is pinned".

+### Project Code
+- Refactor game conclusion, such as checkmates and draws.
+It is computationally expensive to run each move as it loops the board, return a list of covered squares, duplicate the board to check for all legal moves, and all that stuff.
+Repeat for another check for game conclusion.
+- Move the UI into its own module or in displayable instead of populating the main.rb
+- Delegate the move logic ("e2e4") into its own class, such as Position.
+At the later stage of the development, a lot of methods had its own way of manipulating the coordinates.
+I didn't stick to one notation, such as the coordinate or XY position; instead I went for both, which became confusing.
+- Pieces should know their locations too.
+It is only until later that I realized I had the piece ask the board for its position.

+### Tests
+- I didn't write tests for every classes, but most of them are well tested.
+There were some parts that simply worked really well, never had to test through the CLI repeatedly, which seemed those didn't need testing at all.
+However, it would've still made writing methods and classes much smoother, as well as TDD-ing the methods.

 ## Time Spent